fhernandeznater/job-track/README.md

 By far, the first result that appears when doing a web search for “How do I keep track of my job applications?’ is using a spreadsheet.
 Sure, that might be a widespread solution, but it still requires a good deal of setup.
 ## Solution
 ### Overview
-Job Application Tracker lets users input information into forms instead of using a spreadsheet to keep track of job applications.
+JobTrack lets users input information into forms instead of using a spreadsheet to keep track of job applications.
 Users can then view an interactive list of their job applications and sort to their preferences.
 ### Key Features
 -	Quick Data Entry: Job Application Tracker allows for fast, simple data entry of job applications
 -	Easy-to-view lists: Users can take a look at all of the jobs applications they've entered or just some, with sorting available by date, application status, and job type